 Get offline and outside.
 I need to leave the phone alone and focus on kids, sunshine, swinging, making dinner, and otherwise living life.
 Despite the fact that Facebook and other networking sites often bring people together, when I spend lots of time online, I tend to feel more isolated and depressed.
 Stepping away helps.

 Pray (or meditate).
-Prayer and scripture reading or other religious study always helps keep me focused.
+Prayer and scripture reading or another religious study always helps keep me focused.
 If I’m having a rough few days, I think back: often I’ve forgotten to take the time to talk to Heaven for guidance (and listen for the answers).
+If you are not religious, I encourage you to still take time for meditation every day.
+You may also find that adding a seasonal therapy light during a quiet time like this may help.
+(It’s best to sit by this light in the morning to help regulate your circadian rhythm.)

 Keep perspective.
 There is always a break at some point!
 Depression tends to spiral down for me, and sometimes I’m pretty stuck at the bottom for a while.
 But I do know that there is always a respite at some point, a moment when I once again feel like cherishing the wonderful moments of life.

 This post is a reminder to myself of the things I know I must do to get through the tough days.
 It is not meant to be medical advice.
-I do hope that some of the things that work for me may help you as well..
+I do hope that some of the things that work for me may help you as well.
+Is it helpful?
+Pin the image to help you find the article again.

 How do you best cope with depression while parenting little ones?